Northwestern’s Approach to Risk Management

-- Northwestern is one of the few study abroad offices in the country to employ a full-time travel security analyst responsible for overseeing health and safety concerns and serving as first responder to any emergency abroad involving NU students, faculty or staff involved in study abroad programs.
+- Northwestern is one of the few study abroad offices in the country to employ a full-time international health and safety specialist responsible for overseeing health and safety concerns and serving as first responder to any emergency abroad involving NU students, faculty or staff involved in study abroad programs.

-- Study abroad programs that intend to operate in locations of heightened risk (including many developing countries or countries with U.S. Department of State Travel Warnings) are evaluated by an independent committee, which reports to the Provost.
+- Study abroad programs that intend to operate in locations of heightened risk (including many developing countries or countries with U.S. Department of State Travel Warnings) in compliance with the Undergraduate Travel Policy are evaluated by an independent committee, which reports to the Provost.
 The Study Abroad Risk Assessment Committee (SARAC) is headed by the Associate Director for International Safety and Security.
 The committee is responsible for evaluating the safety of programs and sites in areas of potential, heightened risk, and has the ability to recommend program revision or cancelation to address safety and security concerns.

-- All participants are required to attend a pre-departure orientation that stresses safety issues and understanding cultural differences.
+- All participants are required to participate in some type of pre-departure orientation that stresses safety issues and understanding cultural differences.
 Most programs also provide a country-specific orientation and/or additional print or web-based materials in which safety precautions are outlined.

 - Emergency procedures are in place, including medical and general emergency evacuation procedures.
 In any emergency, NU has plans to be in contact with faculty and students abroad.

-- An accident and sickness health insurance policy, which includes coverage for medical treatment, evacuation, repatriation and security assistance is included in all program fees.
+- All participants are also required to enroll in our accident and sickness health insurance policy, which includes coverage for medical treatment, evacuation, repatriation and security assistance is included in all program fees.
 (More on HTH Heath Insurance).

 Northwestern University strives to keep students, faculty, and parents informed of conditions and decisions related to student safety and well-being.
 However, in these changing times, it is necessary that each student take responsibility for his/her own safety by staying informed and conducting him/herself accordingly.
 (More on Student Preparation).